 Over the years, our legal team has leveraged more than a century of combined experience to handle even the most challenging claims, including those involving large trucking companies and insurance corporations that use their resources to dispute liability and avoid payouts to victims.
 By working with our proven and resourceful lawyers, you can effectively level the playing field and receive the guidance and representation needed to pursue the maximum compensation possible.

-Martin Jean & Jackson proudly serves residents throughout Oklahoma from offices in Ponca City, Stillwater, and Tulsa.
+Martin Jean & Jackson proudly serves residents throughout Oklahoma from offices in Oklahoma City, Ponca City, Stillwater, and Tulsa.
 Call (580) 290-1006 to discuss your truck accident case during a FREE consultation.